Toše Proeski: Songwriting

 Proeski also established himself as a songwriter.
-He wrote several hits for himself including "Ima li dan za nas" ("Is There A Day For Us"), "Slušaš li" ("Are You Listening"), "Malečka" ("Little One") and "Polsko cveḱe" ("Field Flower").
+He wrote several hits for himself including "Ima li dan za nas" ("Is There A Day For Us"), "Slušaš li" ("Are You Listening"), "Malečka" ("Little One"), and "Polsko cveḱe" ("Field Flower").
 In 2004, Proeski composed "Muza" ("Muse") for Martin Vučić, the Eurovision Song Contest 2005 representative for Macedonia.
 It became the title track for the young artist's second album.
 In interviews, Proeski stated that he had written over 100 songs but was waiting for the right moments to record them as they were still in demo form.

 Toše's last concert was held on 5 October 2007 for the Primary Education Project for USAID.
 The concert raised tens of thousands of euros for the primary schools of Macedonia.
 The concert was attended by over 40,000 people and viewed all over the world.

 The night before his death, Proeski gave his final interview to the Macedonian Television Station Kanal 5.
 He talked about his intention to finish his Musical Academy studies, his search for his soul mate, and his new album in the works.

 Super Toše

 Fight against evil, eliminate enemies, and the victory of the good were the main points of the comic "Super Toše", where the main character was based on Toše Proeski.
-It was made as a part of the humanitarian campaign under the motto "Superheroe of humanity".
+It was made as a part of the humanitarian campaign under the motto "Superhero of humanity".
 The main character has all virtues and characteristics of Toše in aim to build a fictional superhero who will hopefully be an idol of the young.
-"TToše is idealized, but with this, we want to give the young faith that the good can defeat the evil", said Oliver Romevski, the author of "Super Toše".
+"Toše is idealized, but with this, we want to give the young people faith that good can defeat the evil", said Oliver Romevski, the author of "Super Toše".
 "His job was not easy.
-As a weapon, he had his super voice with which he tried to eliminate the evil and defeat his enemies, among who was Mr. Pirate, the common enemy of the world, who was smuggling kids, drugs, and weapons."
+As a weapon, he had his super voice with which he tried to eliminate evil and defeat his enemies, one of whom, was Mr. Pirate, the common enemy of the world, who was smuggling kids, drugs, and weapons."

 Eurovision Song Contest 2004

 On the forty-ninth edition of the annual Eurovision Song Contest in 2004, Proeski represented Macedonia with the song Life.
 The song was selected on February 14, 2004, by televoting and 11 membered juries, in a competition with seven other songs written for Proeski.

 The song was written by Ilija Nikolovski, directed by Jovan Jovanov.
-On the Eurovision Song Contest 2004, with his performance was powerful and energetic in a companion with the back vocals who made an art show on the stage, he got in the finale, where he got 49 points and ended in fourteenth place.
+On the Eurovision Song Contest 2004, his performance was powerful and energetic together with the background vocals, who made an art show on the stage.
+He managed to reach the finale, where he got 49 points and ended up in fourteenth place.

-After the event, he admitted that he was not satisfied with his finish, putting it down to what he saw as Eurovision voting being based on stage direction as well as the song itself.
+After the event, he admitted that he was not satisfied with the performance, attributing it to what he saw as Eurovision voting, being based on stage direction as well as the song itself.
 However, in his home country he was given a warm welcome on his return.